Power Finance Corporation: Borrowings

 Most of the corporation’s funds are raised through rupee-denominated bonds, which carry the highest credit ratings in both domestic and international markets, on par with India’s sovereign rating.
 It also borrows from banks and other financial institutions, and has raised external commercial borrowings (ECBs) through private placements in U.S. markets.
 PFC is among the institutions authorized to raise funds through capital gains tax bonds under Section 54EC of the Income Tax Act, 1961.

 In recent years, PFC has focused on diversifying its borrowing portfolio by tapping international markets.
 In November 2017, it issued its debut Green Bond worth US$400 million, which achieved the tightest spread for an Indian issuer on a maiden 10-year issue.
 In the first quarter of the 2020 financial year, it raised about US$1.3 billion internationally, including a landmark US$1 billion dual-tranche bond in June 2019, the first and largest such transaction by a government-owned Indian NBFC.
 This was also its first international borrowing since the successful acquisition of REC.

-In 2017, PFC became the first company to receive approval from the Ministry of Finance to raise funds under Section 54EC of the Income Tax Act, following the Union Budget announcement that year.
+In 2017, PFC became the first company to receive approval from the Ministry of Finance (India) to raise funds under Section 54EC of the Income Tax Act, following the Union Budget announcement that year.
 Since then, it has raised more than US$14.7 million through these bonds.